What we’re about

 We let selected weeds grow long and their roots deep, which aerate the soil and fills it with organic material.
 This holds water and natural nutrients, which help to produce healthy vines.

 ✓ No residual sugar in any of our reds and whites.
-They still taste sweet, showing perfect balance in the vineyard.
-The exception to this is in our moscato, and just a touch in our sparkling red.
+No residual sugar in any of our reds and below 3g/L of sugar in our whites.
+They still taste sweet, showing perfect balance in the vineyard. **The exception to this is in our Moscato, and just a touch in our sparkling white & red.

 PURSUIT OF PERFECTION